Blending Italian heritage with a rural agricultural lifestyle to make some of California’s finest wines

-It's clearly a family affair at Mendocino County's Brutocao Cellars, this month's celebrated Gold Series selection!
-Brothers Steve, Lenny, and David Brutocao represent the family's third generation of premium wine grape growers, and actively run the small family winery that initially opened its doors back in 1980.
+It’s clearly a family affair at Mendocino County’s Brutocao Cellars, this month’s celebrated Gold Wine Club selection!
+Brothers Steve, Lenny, and David Brutocao represent the family’s third generation of premium wine grape growers, and actively run the small family winery that initially opened its doors back in 1980.

-The brothers originally hailed from southern California in western Covina, just outside Los Angeles, where their family owned a successful construction company focused on highways, bridges and airports.
+The brothers initially hailed from southern California in West Covina, just outside Los Angeles, where their family owned a successful construction company focused on highways, bridges and airports.
 As they grew up, each went off to college but returned to Covina to work with their father (Len Brutocao) and grow the family business.

 David (the oldest) attended UCLA with a major in business and also earned an MBA from the University of Indiana.
 Lenny earned a degree in information systems from the University of Northern Colorado, and Steve (the youngest) went to nearby Loyola Marymount to earn a business degree.
 Each of their educational backgrounds proved beneficial in supporting their family business.

 Starting in 1989, their father took on the duel role of running both the family vineyard operations up north in Mendocino County and the family construction company down south in Covina.
 He yearned to expand the vineyard and winery, but needed more support to make it happen.

 That support came in 1995 when Steve decided to move his wife and kids up to the property.
 He was excited by the opportunity to grow Brutocao Cellars, and thought raising his children on the family’s land would be a truly rewarding experience.
 He immediately stepped in and took over the sales and marketing side of the winery.